Harlow Robinson: Career

 Before studying for his doctorate, Robinson worked as a journalist for his hometown Bristol newspaper as well as the Hartford Courant.
 During his "world tour," he also taught English in Japan (1972–1973).

-Robinson began his academic career as assistant professor in the Slavic department of the State University of New York at Albany (SUNY Albany) (1980-1994), where he chaired the departments of Slavic languages and literature (1992-1994) and Germanic and Slavic languages and literature (1994-1995).
+Robinson began his academic career as assistant professor in the Slavic department of the State University of New York at Albany (SUNY Albany) (1980-1994), where he chaired the Departments of Slavic languages and Literature (1992-1994) and Germanic and Slavic languages and literature (1994-1995).

-In 1996, Robinson moved to Northeastern University in Boston, where he has taught courses on Russian cultural history, history of Soviet cinema, the image of Russia in American culture, and Prague, Vienna, Budapest 1867-1918.
-At Northeastern, he has also served as chair of Modern Languages (1996–99), Cinema Studies (Acting Director, 1998–99), International Affairs Program (2000-2001 advisor), and Department of History (2013–14).
+In 1996, Robinson moved to Northeastern University in Boston, where he has taught courses on Russian cultural history, history of Soviet cinema, the image of Russia in American culture, and Prague, Vienna, Budapest 1867–1918.
+He was named Matthews Distinguished University Professor in 2004.

+At Northeastern, he has also served as chair of Modern Languages (1996–99), Cinema Studies (acting director, 1998–99), International Affairs Program (2000-2001 advisor), and Department of History (2013–14).
 He served as vice president of the American Association of Teachers of Slavic and East European Languages.

 Robinson has delivered public lectures at the Boston Symphony, New York Philharmonic, Metropolitan Museum of Art, Metropolitan Opera, Lincoln Center, Philadelphia Orchestra, Los Angeles Music Center Opera, Guggenheim Museum, San Francisco Symphony, Rotterdam Philharmonic, Aspen Music Festival and Bard Festival.

 He has worked as a consultant for performing arts organizations and has served as writer and commentator for PBS, NPR and the Canadian Broadcasting System.

+Robinson is the author of several books, including Russians in Hollywood, Hollywood’s Russians; Sergei Prokofiev: A Biography; Selected Letters of Sergei Prokofiev; The Last Impresario: The Life, Times and Legacy of Sol Hurok; and Lewis Milestone: Life and Films.

+In 2010, Robinson was named an Academy Film Scholar by the Academy of Motion Picture Arts and Sciences.
+He has received fellowships from the Fulbright Foundation, American Council of Learned Societies, International Research & Exchanges Board (IREX), the National Endowment for the Humanities, and the Whiting Foundation.

+Scholarly work

+Robinson is known for his interdisciplinary scholarship at the intersection of Russian cultural history, film studies, and musicology.
+His work has focused particularly on Russian and Soviet influence in American culture, as well as the lives and legacies of key 20th-century artistic figures.
+He is the author of Sergei Prokofiev: A Biography (1987), considered a foundational English-language study of the composer, and editor and translator of Selected Letters of Sergei Prokofiev (1998).
+He has written program and liner note essays for recording companies, orchestras, opera companies and festivals around the world.
+For the Boston Symphony Orchestra he contributed all the liner note essays for their ten-year recording project of the music of Dmitri Shostakovich, released in 2025 by Deutsche Grammophon.